undaldotorg/undal/doc/developer-notes.md

 ### Compiling for debugging

-When using the default build configuration by running `cmake -B build`, the `-DCMAKE_BUILD_TYPE` is set to `RelWithDebInfo`.
-This option adds debug symbols but also performs some compiler optimizations that may make debugging trickier as the code may not correspond directly to the source.

-If you need to build exclusively for debugging, set the `-DCMAKE_BUILD_TYPE` to `Debug` (i.e. `-DCMAKE_BUILD_TYPE=Debug`).
-You can always check the cmake build options of an existing build with `ccmake build`.
+Run configure with `--enable-debug` to add additional compiler flags that produce better debugging builds.

 ### Show sources in debugging

-If you have ccache enabled, absolute paths are stripped from debug information with the `-fdebug-prefix-map` and `-fmacro-prefix-map` options (if supported by the compiler).
+If you have ccache enabled, absolute paths are stripped from debug information with the -fdebug-prefix-map and -fmacro-prefix-map options (if supported by the compiler).
 This might break source file detection in case you move binaries after compilation, debug from the directory other than the project root or use an IDE that only supports absolute paths for debugging.